Susan Wagle: Ambassadorship pursuit

-In 2018, when Wagle sought an appointment to a diplomatic post she listed Wichita native Phil Ruffin, a business partner of President Donald Trump, as a reference just days after she voted for a bill beneficial to Ruffin’s business interests in Kansas.
+In 2018, when Wagle sought an appointment to a diplomatic post she listed Wichita native Phil Ruffin, a business partner of President Donald Trump, as a reference.
 Wagle sought an ambassadorship to Ireland, Belize, or Belgium, or other State Department positions.
 She made her aspirations known in a May 7, 2018 email to a campaign operative shortly after the legislative session ended.

 Wagle's pitch for such an ambassadorial post came weeks after Wichita Republican congressman Mike Pompeo received U.S. Senate approval as United States Secretary of State in April 2018.
 Wagle's campaign spokesman said Pompeo did not have a role in promoting her candidacy to the White House: "While she does not recall speaking to Secretary Pompeo about her interest in serving in the Administration, she did reach out to the President's team and some of their mutual friends, including Phil Ruffin, in this process."

 U.S. Senate campaign (2020)

 In January 2019, Wagle formed an exploratory committee to assess entering the 2020 race for the Republican nomination for U.S. Senate, to fill the seat of the retiring Pat Roberts.
 In July 2019, she formally entered the race, and former Kansas Secretary of State Kris Kobach had already done so.
-Wagle criticized Kobach's role in a controversial, privately-financed scheme to build a southern border wall to impede the unlawful entry of migrants to the United States.
+Wagle criticized Kobach's role in a controversial, privately financed scheme to build a southern border wall to impede the unlawful entry of migrants to the United States.
 Wagle expressed support for the construction of a federally designed, bid and funded wall, but added, "We don’t need some rogue organization going out and building the wall."
 Wichita and Las Vegas billionaire and casino business partner of Donald Trump, Phil Ruffin, has been supportive of Wagle's U.S. Senate campaign.
 In April 2020, Mike Kuckelman, the chair of the Kansas Republican Party, urged Wagle and several other candidates to drop out of the U.S. Senate race, to prevent Kris Kobach from winning the GOP nomination.
 She had about $515,000 in unexpended campaign funds.
-Wagle persistently polled in the single digits in 2020.